gpschool/gpschool.github.io/index.md

 ### History of the Summer School

 The first meetings were the [Gaussian Process Round Table](http://gpss.cc/gprt/) and [Gaussian Processes in Practice](http://gpss.cc/gpip/) meetings (in 2005/06).
 The formal, annual summer schools were started in June 2013 with the first [Gaussian Process Summer School](./gpss13).
 We also ran the first roadshow meeting, in [Kampala, Uganda](./gprs13/) in August 2013.
 Other road shows were at the [Gaussian Process Winter School in Genoa, Italy](./gprs15a) and the [Gaussian Process Summer School in Melbourne](./gprs15b), while Neil presented Gaussian processes at the [2015 Sydney Machine Learning Summer School](http://nbviewer.ipython.org/github/SheffieldML/notebook/blob/master/lab_classes/mlss/index.ipynb).

-### Data Science Africa

-As part of the [Open Data Science Initiative](http://ml.dcs.shef.ac.uk/odss/) we run a series of schools on [Data Science in Africa](http://www.datascienceafrica.org/).
-The [first was in Kenya, June 2015](http://www.datascienceafrica.org/dsa2015/), followed by events in Kampala, Uganda (2016) and Arusha, Tanzania (2017).
-We were back in [Kenya in 2018](http://www.datascienceafrica.org/dsa2018/) and had [our first Nigerian meeting in November, 2018](http://www.datascienceafrica.org/dsa2018abuja/).
-In 2019 we will be in [Ethiopia in June](http://www.datascienceafrica.org/dsa2019addis/).